Music Theory 101

 McLaughlin graduated from the New England Conservatory of Music in Boston, MA with both B.M. and M.M. degrees, the latter he received with Academic Honors and Distinction in Performance.
 Former endorsements include AlterEGO instruments, Gallien-Krueger amplifiers, and Hohner Melodicas.
 For more information please visit Rickmclaughlin.com Read Less

 In 2013, Avella released his debut album, All the Days of My Life, produced by Grammy Award winner Will Ackerman, founder of Windham Hill Records.
 The record received multiple awards including Best Solo Piano Album from One World Music Awards and an Award of Excellence for Instrumental Performance Solo from Global Music Awards.
-The single "Bridal March" charted at #1 on iTunes; it is also the #1 "Bridal March" on YouTube.
+The single "Bridal March" charted at no. 1 on iTunes; it is also the no. 1 "Bridal March" on YouTube.

 In addition to teaching at Berklee, Avella is an adjunct professor at Antelope Valley College in Lancaster, California, where he teaches music theory, musicianship, and piano performance.
 He is the recipient of a fellowship from Eastman School of Music, where he completed his master's degree in music composition; he received his bachelor's degree in piano performance from Indiana University.
 Avella currently resides with his wife and children in Los Angeles.
 Read Less